 A new breed

 The three partners in the Lakewood Park Corporation represented a new breed of builder in the postwar period – the merchant builder who put up complete communities using economies of scale and the latest in construction technologies to mass produce houses.

 Ben Weingart, 1950

 Other developers (notably Aldon Construction, which built homes in the Lakewood Plaza tract) were building tract house neighborhoods at the same time as the Lakewood Park Corporation, although these developments were not as large.

 Efficiency learned in war production drove the pace of construction.
 Bucket trenchers dug one foundation trench every 15 minutes.
 Cement trucks in a mile-long line waited to pour the foundations when the wood forms were finished.
 Pre-cut and pre-fabricated building materials were delivered in exact amounts directly from the subcontractor to each house site.

-4,000 construction workers divided into 35 teams formed an assembly line that moved up one side of a street of house lots and down the other side.
+4,000 construction workers divided into 30 separate work units, including 19 just for different carpentry tasks, formed an assembly line that moved up one side of a street of house lots and down the other side.

 Lakewood Park promised to be the nation's first "garbage free" community.
 Every kitchen was equipped with a"pulverator" under the sink.

 Expediters directed the vast project using two-way radios, and foremen barked orders to the teams of workers from a loudspeaker truck.
 Inspectors from the Veterans Administration kept watch on the quality of construction.

 Lakewood Park homes came in 52 slightly different combinations of trim and siding.
 The houses were designed by Paul J. Duncan, the former assistant chief architect in the Federal Housing Administration's Los Angeles office.
 The builders kept identical designs separated, mindful of the stories told of Levittown residents mistakenly wandering into the wrong house.
 In Levittown, all the houses were nearly the same.